-Public areas include a dining room; an observation deck; a library; a lounge with full-service bar and various facilities for slide shows, presentations and film; a sun deck with tables and chairs (partially covered), a spa and a gift shop.
+Public areas include a dining room; an observation deck; a library; a lounge with full-service bar and various facilities for slide shows, presentations and films; a sun deck with tables and chairs (partially covered), a LEX spa, gym equipment and a gift shop.

 National Geographic Sea Lion wiki

 - Former names of the ship were Great Rivers Explorer (until Apr 17, 1989) and Sea Lion (until January 2008).

 - The other Nat Geo ("National Geographic") named Lindblad ships are Endeavour, Endeavour 2, Explorer, Islander, Orion, Sea Bird (sister-ship).

 - As a true expedition cruise ship, National Geographic Sea Lion has specific expedition equipment, including kayaks, Zodiacs, wet suits, snorkeling gear, hydrophone, underwater camera.
 Traditionally, on all Lindblad cruises, on the ship there are an expedition leader and expedition experts in different fields (naturalist, historian, National Geographic-trained photographer) benefiting one of the best adventure cruising experience at sea.